 There are now over seven million digital platform workers that live all over the world, doing work that is outsourced via platforms or apps.

 Platform work provides essential income and opportunities to many.
 However, lacking protection from employment law or collective bodies, many platform workers face low pay, precarity, and poor and dangerous working conditions.

-The Fairwork Foundation is committed to highlighting best and worst practices in the emerging platform economy.
+Fairwork is committed to highlighting best and worst practices in the emerging platform economy.
 In a partnership with the International Labour Organisation (ILO), we have brought together platforms, workers, trade unions, regulators, and academics to set global principles for fair work in the platform economy.
-Those principles been revised a series of tripartite workshops in South Africa, India, and Germany.
+Those principles have been revised in a series of tripartite workshops in South Africa, India, and Germany.
 Using those principles, we give every platform a ‘fairness’ score.